 The Politics of Dental Care in Canada

-- provides a comprehensive discussion on the current state of Canadian dental care policy as well as the history and factors that led to the policy, and the resulting outcomes and inequalities, from a leading figure in the dental public health field
+- comprehensively discusses the current state of Canadian dental care policy, the history and factors that led to the policy, and the resulting outcomes and inequalities

 - presents the latest available information on the epidemiology of oral diseases and conditions; the connection between oral health and systemic health; and the organization, financing, and delivery of oral health care in Canada and internationally